kusnier/mxc_startpage/README.md

-This is the start page for matrixcode.de
+This is the start page for kusnier.net
 =============
 * Implementation in javascript
 * Node.js